qiyfoundation/Qiy-Scheme/Qiy Guide.md

 # Software Engineers

-'Where can I find the information?'
-Please refer to [Use Case Specifications](use-cases/UC00%20Use%20Cases%20Overview.md) and [Qiy Node Documentation](Definitions.md#qiy-node-documentation) of the [Qiy Node Implementation](Definitions.md#qiy-node-implementation) of your [Access Provider](Definitions.md#access-provider).
+Please refer to the [Use Case Specifications](use-cases/UC00%20Use%20Cases%20Overview.md) and [Qiy Node Documentation](Definitions.md#qiy-node-documentation) of the [Qiy Node Implementation](Definitions.md#qiy-node-implementation) of your [Access Provider](Definitions.md#access-provider).

-For development, please refer to
+For development, please refer to:
 * [Work Stream Functionality and Technology](https://github.com/qiyfoundation/Qiy-Scheme/projects/2)
 * your [Access Provider](Definitions.md#access-provider)

 # Access Providers

-## 'Where can I find the information?'
 Please refer to [Functional and Technical Overview](Functional%20and%20Technical%20Overview.md).

 For development, please refer to: